micahlmartin/jvx/docs/COMPONENT_GUIDELINES.md

    - `className?: string` - Optional

 2. **Styling**:
-   - Must use design system tokens for all visual properties
+   - Must use Tailwind classes for all visual properties
    - Must implement proper positioning based on type
-   - Must handle visibility states correctly
+   - Must handle visibility states correctly using conditional classes

 3. **Behavior**:
    - Target handles must be invisible by default